Requirements for a processing-node quantum repeater on a real-world fiber grid: Methods

-where $H_C$ is the hardware cost associated to parameter set $\{x_{1_c}, ..., x_{N_c}\}$, $w_i$ are the weights of the objectives, $\Theta$ is the Heaviside function and $F_{\text{tel}}$ and $R$ are the average teleportation fidelity and entanglement-generation rate achieved by the parameter set, respectively.
+where $H_{\text{C}}$ is the hardware cost associated with parameter set $\{x_1,...,x_{\text{N}}\}$, $w_{\text{i}}$ are the weights of the objectives, $\Theta$ is the Heaviside function and $F_{\text{tel}}$ and $R$ are the average teleportation fidelity and entanglement-generation rate achieved by the parameter set, respectively.
 The hardware cost function $H_C$ maps sets of hardware parameters to a cost that represents how large of an improvement over the state of the art the set requires.
 To compute this consistently across different parameters we use no-imperfection probabilities, as done in~\cite{coopmans2021netsquid} (where they are called no-error probabilities).
-A parameter is improved by a factor $k$ if its corresponding no-imperfection probability becomes $\sqrt[k]{p_{ni}}$, with $p_{ni}$ being the state-of-the-art no-imperfection probability.
+A parameter is improved by a factor $k$, called the \textit{improvement factor}, if its corresponding no-imperfection probability $p_\text{ni}$ becomes $\sqrt[k]{p_\text{ni}}$.
 For example, if the error probability of a gate is 40\%, its probability of no-imperfection is 0.6.
 After improving it by a factor of 4 the no-imperfection probability becomes $\sqrt[4]{0.6} \approx 0.88$, corresponding to an error probability of approximately 12\%.
-The hardware cost associated to a set of hardware parameters is the sum of the respective improvement factors.
-The weights $w_i$ are chosen such that the first two terms are always larger than the last one, guaranteeing that the set of parameters minimizing $C$ meets performance targets.
-This means that even if the constraints are relaxed through the scalarization process mentioned above, the solutions we find are effectively still subject to the constraints We have verified that the expected values of the average teleportation fidelity and entanglement-generation rate of the parameter sets found meet the constraints, thus enabling VBQC conditional on our assumptions. \\
+The hardware cost associated with a set of hardware parameters is the sum of the respective improvement factors, i.e.,